-For the 2018 plan year, AHCT will follow CMS guidance pertaining to QIS requirements, including Issuer completion and submission of the "QIS Implementation Plan and Progress Report Form".
+For the 2019 plan year, AHCT will follow CMS guidance pertaining to QIS requirements, including Issuer completion and submission of the "QIS Implementation Plan and Progress Report Form".

-Effective with the start of plan year 2018, Issuers must complete and submit required reports demonstrating to AHCT success of their Quality Improvement Strategy.
+Issuers must complete and submit required reports demonstrating to AHCT success of their Quality Improvement Strategy.

-Additionally, in the AHCT QHP Application Issuers must attest to:
+Additionally, Issuers will be required to attest to:

-- Having implemented a quality improvement strategy consistent with the standards of Section 1311(g) of the ACA.
-And; - Disclosing information on health care quality and outcomes as described in Section 399JJ of the Public Health Service Act. - Providing to HHS and the Exchange at least annually, the pediatric quality reporting measures described in Section 1139A of the Social Security Act
+- Disclosing information on health care quality and outcomes as described in Section 399JJ of the Public Health Service Act. - Providing to HHS and the Exchange at least annually, the pediatric quality reporting measures described in Section 1139A of the Social Security Act